ubc/wiki-embed/readme.md

 1. A page that list all the wiki content that is embedded on the site.
 2. A look at the wiki embed settings page.
+3. Click on this ICON to get a Model window that will help you embed the site.
-3. A way to embed a media wiki page inside your site.
+4. A way to embed a media wiki page inside your site.

 == Changelog ==
 = 1.4.6 =